ScintillaLuz/scintillaluz.github.io/_projects/2018-12-24-bandcamp-gift-cards.md

 #### What was the project about?
 Up until gift cards, selling has been exclusively reserved to artists.
 For the first time, this was changing, and Bandcamp would start selling its own product to fans.
 The project’s brief I received detailed the complex accounting behind the scenes, and restricted the first version to digital cards only.

-Revenues, payouts, and fraud prevention posed a challenge, but the idea “was well-known and simple”: folks would come to the site to buy a gift card for a friend or partner, the giftee would redeem the said card and spend their credit in music and merchandise.
+Revenues, payouts, and fraud prevention posed a challenge, but the idea was “well-known and simple”: folks would come to the site to buy a gift card for a friend or partner, the giftee would redeem the said card and spend their credit in music and merchandise.
 Launch was a few days before Christmas.

 #### What was I asked to do?